Squidex/squidex/README.md

 ## Cloud Version

 Although Squidex is free we are also working on a Saas version on [https://cloud.squidex.io](https://cloud.squidex.io) (More information coming soon).
 We have also have plans to sell a premium version with first class support and some exlusive features.
-But don't be afraid, our first priority is to deliver a state of the art, stable, fast and free content management hub to make the life for all developers a little bit easier.
+But don't be afraid, our first priority is to deliver a state of the art, stable, fast and free content management hub to make the life for developers a little bit easier.